CollerDevTeam/style-guides/HTML/html-guide.md

 ### When quoting attributes values, use double quotation marks

 Use double ("") rather than single quotation marks ('') around attribute values.

+*Why?*: Using double quotation marks is a common standard used in HTML.

+*Why?*: It is easier to include css statements in attributes, as these use single quotation marks, and therefore don't need to be escaped.

 Not Recommended:
   ```html